russjm/CS4641/index.md

 ![KNN Confusion Matrix](visualizations/knn_matrix.jpeg)
 ![KNN Result Table](visualizations/knn.png)

-### PCA
-We applied PCA for visualization to make our high-dimensional data easier to understand.
-By reducing the dataset to just two main components, we can see the overall structure and distribution of our target groups (Dropout, Graduate, Enrolled) on a simple 2D plot (see below).
-This helps us explore the data and get a sense of whether the groups are separated or mixed together, which can be useful later on for classification.

-While PCA was not necessary for our baseline Random Forest model, it can help us simplify the dataset when we move to models that might struggle with a lot of features (such as KNN that tends to perform better with fewer dimensions).
-Using PCA to reduce the number of features can make KNN more efficient and possibly improve its accuracy.
-PCA also helps reduce redundancy by combining correlated features, which might also benefit other models by focusing on the most important parts of the data.
-2-D PCA Plot

-In our 2-D PCA plot, we can see how the three target groups (Dropout, Graduate, and Enrolled) are distributed along the two main components.
-There’s some overlap, especially between Graduate and Enrolled, which tells us these groups share similar features and may be harder to separate.
-However, we can see areas where certain groups cluster together, showing that some separation is possible.
-This gives us a good sense of what we’re working with and what challenges we might face in classification.

 # Comparison
 As can be seen from our report, Random Forest provided the best accuracy on the test set among all the models we implemented, achieving 77%.
 This performance underscores its robustness and ability to handle complex relationships in the data.
 Compared to Logistic Regression, Random Forest is better suited for capturing non-linear patterns, which likely contributed to its higher accuracy.
 However, this robustness comes at the cost of interpretability.
 While the Random Forest feature importance plot provides some insights, the overall model remains more of a "black box" compared to Logistic Regression, which offers clear and interpretable coefficients.